Ralph Coe - President of Cleveland City Forge Company

 13303 Lake Shore Boulevard

-Both Ralph and his wife, Dorothy, were leaders in Cleveland’s arts community.
-In 1905, Coe, along with friends, made possible the permanent home for the Cleveland School of Art.
-He was a trustee of the institute from 1928 to 1957 and president from 1931 to 1942.
-Coe was a trustee of the Cleveland Museum of Art, president of the Cleveland School of Art, and one of the incorporators of the Print Club on December 20, 1919.
-Dorothy was the founder and first chairman of the Women’s Committee of the Cleveland Institute of Art from 1948 to 1949 and was on the Arts Committee of the Women’s City Club.
-Their children inherited their interest in art.
-The Coes dined with the likes of author Gertrude Stein and artist Roy Lichtenstein.
+Both Ralph and his wife, Dorothy, were leaders in the Cleveland arts community.
+In 1905, Coe, along with friends, made possible the Cleveland School of the Art’s permanent home, where he became a trustee of the institute from 1928 to 1957 and president from 1931 to 1942.
+Coe was a trustee of the Cleveland Museum of Art, president of the Cleveland School of Art, and one of the Print Club’s collaborators on December 20, 1919.
+He served on the Bratenahl Board of Education and a draft board.

-Ralph Coe died on November 9, 1959.
-Dorothy Coe died on March 24, 1966.
-Both are buried in Lakeview Cemetery.
+Ralph died on November 9, 1959.
+Dorothy died on March 24, 1966.
+Both are buried in Lake View Cemetery.